attcs/Octree/README.md

 * Point and Bounding box-based solution is distinguished.
 * Core types store only the entity ids, use Container types to store.
 Core types advantages: not copying and managing the entity information; disadvantages: this information may have to be provided again for the member function call.
 * Container types have "C" postfix (e.g.: core `OctreeBox`'s container is `OctreeBoxC`).
 * Bounding box-based solution stores item id in the parent node if it is not fit into any child node.
-Using `nSplitStrategyAdditionalDepth` template parameter, these boxes can be splitted then placed on the deeper level of the tree.
-The `nSplitStrategyAdditionalDepth` default is 2 and this split method is applied by default.
+Using `SPLIT_DEPTH_INCREASEMENT` template parameter, these boxes can be splitted then placed on the deeper level of the tree.
+The `SPLIT_DEPTH_INCREASEMENT` default is 2 and this split method is applied by default.
 * Edit functions are available but not recommended to majorly build the tree.
 * If less element is collected in a node than the max element then the child node won't be created.
 * The underlying container is a hash-table (`std::unordered_map`) under 16D, which only stores the id-s and the bounding box of the child nodes.
 * Original geometry data is not stored, so any search function needs them as an input.
 * Unit tests are attached.
 (Microsoft Unit Testing Framework for C++)
-* Tested compilers: MSVC 2019, Clang 12.0.0, GCC 11.3
+* Tested compilers: MSVC 2022, Clang 12.0.0, GCC 11.3

 ## Attached adapters
 * Default: `std::array` based `PointND`, `BoundingBoxND`